ciphergoth/sansreplace/,random-choose.md

     0 1 5 2 3 4

-Also, we don't care about the final ordering among the red balls, so we just keep track of which white balls they're between.
+Also, we don't care about the final ordering among the red balls, so we just keep track of how many white balls are to their left.
 Now add another red ball:

      O x O O x O
     0 1 5 2 3 6 4